Home » Nutrition Channel » Healthy Eating Away From Home » Nutrition Trips for Airline Travel

 Traveling by air presents some unique nutritional challenges for the youth athlete trying to maintain a diet high in carbohydrates and fluids, moderate in protein and low in fat:

-• High fat meals.
-Airlines do not always provide low-fat meals.
-However, low-fat or vegetarian meals are often available when requested in advance.
+• Bring along high-carbohydrate, low fat snacks.
 Athletes can also bring high-carbohydrate, low-fat snacks with them on the plane.
-If a meal is not provided on the plane, airport concession stands provide some healthy snacks such as soft pretzels, popcorn (without butter), bagels, fruit/vegetable plates, juice, and frozen yogurt.
+If a meal is not provided, airport concession stands provide some healthy snacks such as soft pretzels, popcorn (without butter), bagels, fruit/vegetable plates, juice, and frozen yogurt.
 Most airports also have family-style and fast-food restaurants can also be places serving nutritious meals.

 NOW Available in KINDLE